The lives of the rich and famous have long sold magazines and newspapers. It’s no surprise that celebrity memoirs are popular reads as well.

 Below, you’ll find a number of our favorite celeb memoirs divided by the type of celebrity they are.
 If you need even more celeb gossip, check out our list of books about fictional celebrities.
 There are lots of goodies on that list too!

-Thanks to Celadon Books for my free review copy.
-All opinions are my own.
 I have not read a memoir so fascinating and compelling since Educated by Tara Westover.
+As non-fiction books go, this is one of the best.

 This audiobook is performed by Dolly Parton as she weaves the story of her life with her music.
 She tells the stories behind her most famous songs and also gives insight into her history.